 The Federal Deposit Insurance Corporation charges insured depository institutions premiums to maintain the Deposit Insurance Fund.
 Under the Federal Deposit Insurance Corporation's risk-based assessment system, institutions deemed less risky pay lower assessments.
 Assessments for institutions of less than \$10 billion of assets are based on financial measures and supervisory ratings derived from statistical modeling estimating the probability of failure within three years.
-That system, effective July 1, 2016, replaced the previous system under which institutions were placed in risk categories.

 The Dodd-Frank Act required the Federal Deposit Insurance Corporation to revise its procedures to base its assessments upon each insured institution's total assets less tangible equity instead of deposits.
-The Federal Deposit Insurance Corporation finalized a rule, effective April 1, 2011, that set the assessment range at 2.5 to 45 basis points of total assets less tangible equity.
-In conjunction with the Deposit Insurance Fund reserve ratio achieving 1.15%, the assessment range (inclusive of possible adjustments) was reduced for insured institutions of less than \$10 billion in total assets to 1.5 basis points to 30 basis points, effective July 1, 2016.
+The Federal Deposit

+Insurance Corporation finalized a rule, effective April 1, 2011, that set the assessment range at 2.5 to 45 basis points of total assets less tangible equity.
+In conjunction with the Deposit Insurance Fund reserve ratio achieving 1.15%, the assessment range (inclusive of possible adjustments) was reduced for insured institutions of less than \$10 billion of total assets to 1.5 basis points to 30 basis points, effective July 1, 2016.

 The Dodd-Frank Act increased the minimum target Deposit Insurance Fund ratio from 1.15% of estimated insured deposits to 1.35% of estimated insured deposits.
 The Federal Deposit Insurance Corporation was required to seek to achieve the 1.35% ratio by September 30, 2020.
+The Dodd-Frank Act required insured institutions with assets of \$10 billion or more to fund the increase from 1.15% to 1.35% and, effective July 1, 2016, such institutions were subject to a surcharge to achieve that goal.
 The Federal Deposit Insurance Corporation indicated that the 1.35% ratio was exceeded in November 2018.
-The Dodd-Frank Act required insured institutions with assets of \$10 billion or more to fund the increase from 1.15% to 1.35% and, effective July 1, 2016, such institutions were subject to a surcharge to achieve that goal.
-Insured institutions of less than \$10 billion of assets are receiving credits for the portion of their assessments that contributed to increasing the reserve ratio between 1.15% and 1.35%.
+Insured institutions of less than \$10 billion of assets received credits for the portion of their assessments that contributed to increasing the reserve ratio between 1.15% and 1.35%.
+All such credits were refunded as of September 30, 2020.
 The Dodd-Frank Act eliminated the 1.5% maximum fund ratio, instead leaving it to the discretion of the Federal Deposit Insurance Corporation, and the Federal Deposit Insurance Corporation has exercised that discretion by establishing a long-range fund ratio of 2%.